qualisys/Calqulus-Steps/docs/inputs-and-outputs.md

 The `export` exposes the results on a **global scope**.
 Any step in the entire document can reference it.
 All exported results will also end up in the resulting JSON used in the report.

+Exported signals that qualify as events are automatically exported as events, even if the step is not defined in an event output node.

 ```yaml
 - parameter: test
   steps: